harrij15/TemporalSummaries/README.md

 | Population Evaluation | Q<sub>1</sub> users in this study had a S<sub>1</sub> A<sub>1</sub>, a S<sub>2</sub> A<sub>2</sub>, ..., and a S<sub>n</sub> A<sub>n</sub> P.     |

-where S denotes a summarizer, Q is a quantifier, L is a qualifier, A is an attribute, G is a goal, D is a day of the week, C is a confidence value, TW is a time window, sTW is a sub-time window, N is a time window index, and P is a sub-protoform.
+where S denotes a summarizer, Q is a quantifier, R is a qualifier, A is an attribute, G is a goal, D is a day of the week, C is a confidence value, TW is a time window, sTW is a sub-time window, N is a time window index, and P is a sub-protoform.

 ## Setup